NiklasBrunn/Sparse-dimension-reduction/README.md

    git clone https://github.com/NiklasBrunn/Sparse-dimension-reduction

 1. **Install Julia**
-  - To run the Julia scripts, [Julia v1.9.3](#https://julialang.org/downloads/oldreleases/) has to be downloaded and installed manually by the user.
-The required packages and their versions are specified in the `Project.toml` and `Manifest.toml` files in the main folder and automatically loaded/installed at the beginning of each script with the `Pkg.activate()` and `Pkg.instantiate()` commands.
+  - To run the Julia scripts, [Julia v1.9.3](https://julialang.org/downloads/oldreleases/) has to be downloaded and installed manually by the user.
+The required packages and their versions are specified in the `Project.toml` and `Manifest.toml` files in the main folder and automatically loaded/installed at the beginning of each notebook with the `Pkg.activate()` and `Pkg.instantiate()` commands.
 See [here](https://pkgdocs.julialang.org/v1.2/environments/) for more information on Julia environments.

 2. **Install the Julia Kernel for Jupyter**
   - To use Julia as a kernel in Jupyter notebooks, the IJulia package in Julia has to be installed:

    2.1 In the terminal (macOS) or command prompt or power shell (Windows) run: